Typically offered on Wednesday and Saturday, however, we often can put together charters on other days with a party of 6 or more, please inquire.

 You will love the diversity of life and topography Ni’ihau and Lehua Crater have to offer the intrepid diver.
 Monolithic lava formations provide for an array of habitats.
 It is the only dive destination in the world where your chances of respectfully observing a Hawaiian Monk Seal are great!
 Grey Reef sharks still patrol dive areas, with occasional Ono (Wahoo) swimming above near the surface.

 It is always a weather/seas dependent trip with a 33 mile crossing from harbor to dive site areas.
 The distance between islands is 17 miles and is consistently do-able May thru Sept/October.
-However, there are “Weather Windows” throughout the remaining months.
-We offer the service of watching those ‘windows’ of opportunity and are now offering the trip in the “Off-Season”, my favorite being February/March when the mantas are schooling for mating and the humpback whales are numerous.
+However, there are “Weather Windows” throughout the year.
+We offer the service of watching those ‘windows’ of opportunity and are now offer the trip in the “Off-Season”, my favorite being February/March when the mantas are schooling for mating and the humpback whales are numerous.

 A whole day of adventure and it starts out right as you leave the dock.
 We serve up a light breakfast as you watch the sunrise and start looking for pelagic creatures in the channel.
 We depart from Port Allen small boat harbor which is closer to Ni’ihau than Poipu harbor by 30-40 min.